 Where any report to the DHS Child Protection involves a Koorie student, the Principal must advise the regional office.
 The regional office, with the Koorie support officer, ensures support is arranged.

-This policy will be reviewed as part of the school’s four year review cycle or as required.
+This policy will be reviewed as part of the school’s review cycle or as required.